-Our mission is to empower African American, vulnerable, low-wealth and marginalized communities throughout Mississippi and the Southern Region with the knowledge, skills, and resources needed to demand accountability and action for political, education, economic and environmental systems to address the needs of communities through comprehensive organizing, leadership development, training and technical assistance programs.
+Southern Echo’s mission is to empower African Americans and low wealth communities throughout Mississippi and the Southern Region with the knowledge, skills and resources needed to impact and demand accountability of the political, education, economic and environmental systems to address the needs of communities through comprehensive organizing, leadership development, training and technical assistance programs.

 Southern Echo was founded in 1989 to build the capacity of African American communities to form a network of new, accountable grassroots leaders and community organizations, based on an inter-generational model.
 Born from the labor and love of Hollis Watkins, Leroy Johnson, and Mike Sayer, Southern Echo provides training, technical, and educational assistance to marginalized and vulnerable communities with the primary goal to empower these communities so that they might impact the formation and implementation of the public policies that affect their lives.